orquillaspretche-a11y/LW4_Improving-CNN-Performance/README.md

 💡 **1.
 What were the weakest-performing classes based on the confusion matrix?**

-Based on the confusion matrix, these are the weakest-performing classes Buttercrunch Lettuce, Lactuca Sativa, Butterhead, Butterhead, and Loose Leaf Lettuce.
+Based on the confusion matrix, these are the weakest-performing classes Buttercrunch Lettuce, Bibb Lettuce, Lactuca Sativa and Batavia Lettuce.

 💡 **2.
 How did Precision, Recall, and F1-score vary across classes?**